Makrand-Chavan/Makrand-Chavan-Projects/Global Apple Store Performance Analysis using SQL/README.md

 ## Conclusion

-This project strengthens advanced SQL skills, improves large dataset handling, and demonstrates the ability to solve complex analytical problems relevant to real-world business environments.
+This project demonstrates the ability to work with large-scale datasets, business-driven SQL problems, and analytical reporting.

-It serves as a strong portfolio project for aspiring or professional data analysts.
+It serves as a strong portfolio project for Data Analyst and Business Analyst roles.

+---

+## Author

+### Makrand Chavan
+Aspiring Data Analyst